FNNDSC/pfcon/README.rst

         [--man <manpage>]
         Internal man page with more detail on specific calls.

-        [--forever]
-        Start service and do not terminate.

-        [--httpResponse]
-        Send return strings as HTTP formatted replies with content-type html.

         [--cordBlockSeconds <blockSeconds>]
         The number of seconds to block/wait internally in the coordination loop.
         This is the time between ``pfioh`` has indicated successful unpack of file data and the call to ``pman`` to start processing.

-        [--configFileLoad <file>]
-        Load configuration information from the JSON formatted <file>.

-        [--configFileSave <file>]
-        Save configuration information to the JSON formatted <file>.

         [-x|--desc]
         Provide an overview help page.